dschonholtz/MusicEditorAdapted/src/cs3500/music/model/README.txt

     -Overlapping notes will not be added by addNote -If there are two same notes playing at the same time, getState will print the first one it finds in the list

+Pitch and octave were split up because pitches are a very limited range of notes, and many octaves of those specific notes can be played.
+This makes it easy to have pitch as an enum and octaves simply modifying that pitch.